nickambrose7/Workout-API/README.md

 ## About

 > Our API aims to help people generate sound workout plans.
-> Users can enter personal information into our api, and a workout plan will be generated for them based on that information.
+> Users can enter personal information into our API, and a workout plan will be generated for them based on that information.
 > It also allows users to log their workouts.
 > Users have the option to generate a projection for their progress based on their logged workouts.